General rule is that our app automatically takes all users from the parent site (where the app is installed) using SharePoint API.

 Case 1.
 "Everything is fine, but we had a small problem getting your license.
 Please go back to the SharePoint Store to get this app again and you won't be charged for it"

 It's caused by using an account with the "Global Administrator" role (System Account) which is not allowed to install SharePoint apps.
+You need to use Office account that is not a Global Administrator.
+Here is example article with problem resolution.

 What is also worth mentioning: